MicrosoftDocs/fabric-docs/docs/data-factory/create-first-dataflow-gen2.md

 ms.date: 05/23/2023
 ---

-# Create your first dataflow to get and transform data
+# Quickstart: Create your first dataflow to get and transform data

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.